 When many babies are first born, their livers are often unable to efficiently filter and convert unconjugated bilirubin into conjugated bilirubin fast enough to keep up with production.
 This invariably causes a backlog of unconjugated bilirubin in the bloodstream of many newborn babies which leads to infant jaundice.

 Infant jaundice is usually short-lived as the baby's liver is quickly able to get caught up with bilirubin conversion.
 For some babies, however, the conversion and disposal of bilirubin by the liver does not get back on pace.
 As a result, the child's jaundice becomes more severe.
 If not properly managed and treated this can cause kernicterus where unconjugated bilirubin in the blood to infiltrates and damages brain tissue.
 There are factors that put a baby at increased risk of severe jaundice and kernicterus:

 - Premature Birth: the liver is one of the last organs to develop during gestation.
 So when a baby is born before week 37 their liver will be less efficient at bilirubin conversion and will take longer to get caught up.

 - Poor Feeding: feeding problems can prolong infant jaundice because frequent stools and urination help accelerate bilirubin disposal.

 - Genetic Predisposition: babies with a family history of severe infant jaundice (i.e. siblings or parents who had serious jaundice as an infant) are at increased risk.

 - Maternal Blood Type: research has found that mothers with type O or Rh-negative blood types are more prone to have babies with high bilirubin levels.

-Sadly once kernicterus occurs there is currently no effective medical treatment.
+Sadly, once kernicterus occurs there is currently no effective medical treatment.
 Kernicterus results from damage to the brain which cannot be reversed or repaired.
-Treatment of kernicterus is basically focused on prevention of hyperbilirubinemia / jaundice which causes the condition.
+Treatment of kernicterus focuses on the prevention of hyperbilirubinemia/jaundice which causes the condition.